 There is also an additional mode called Full-Tunnel (without VPN icon).
 This is exactly the same as Full-Tunnel mode, but it is set up so that the VPN icon is not displayed in the system line.

-By moving the toggle to the right, you activate IPv6 query blocking (AAAA requests).
+By moving the toggle to the right, you activate the blocking of IPv6 queries (AAAA requests).
+AAAA-type DNS requests will not be resolved, hence only IPv4 queries can be processed.

 Blocked response TTL